m1zr/PieTester/README.md

 PieTester is a Python-based script designed to backtest TradingView strategies written in Pine Script.
 It provides a powerful and flexible way to evaluate the performance of your Pine Script strategies using historical market data, allowing you to refine and optimize them before deploying them in live trading.

+**DISCLAIMER - PLEASE NOTE,** This script is provided purely for educational purposes.
+It is not intended for live trading and should not be used as the sole basis for making investment decisions.
+Backtesting results are hypothetical and do not guarantee future performance.
+The accuracy of this script is not guaranteed, and it may contain errors or limitations.
+Use at your own risk.
+The author(s) of this script are not liable for any losses incurred as a result of using this script.

 **How it Works:**

 PieTester simplifies the backtesting process by automating the translation and execution of your Pine Script strategies.
 It operates within a single folder containing both your Pine Script strategy file and the PieTester script itself.
 The script follows a streamlined process: